ianvanharten/test-github/README.md

 # Learning Git

-Taking the course on Fireship.io
+Taking the course on Fireship.io.
+It's great.